Actyx/Actyx/web/developer.actyx.com/blog/2021-04-29-partial-connectivity-ux.md

 How do we implement this in software?
 Without knowing anything about how Actyx — or any other technology — works, it is obvious that Sara has sent a command to some other computer and is now waiting for that other computer to respond.
-Sara has merely told the local twin on her phone what she wants, but the local twin has not yet done it.
+Sara has merely told the local twin on her phone what she wants, but the local twin has not yet done it, the machine is still in normal operating mode.

 This tiny workflow step can be completed by the local twin changing into a state that says “the machine controller is now in maintenance mode, as requested.”
 In order to do so, the machine connector app — which also has that local twin running — must send a command to the PLC to change mode and then update the local twin’s state with subsequent updates from the PLC.